retooth2/xenharmlib/doc/index.rst

   `conventional commits <https://www.conventionalcommits.org/>`_
 * To format your code please use the
-  `black code formatter <https://black.readthedocs.io/en/stable/>`_ with string normalization turned off.
+  `black code formatter <https://black.readthedocs.io/en/stable/>`_ with string normalization turned off and maximum line length 79.
   In regards to strings, xemharmlib follows the principle single quotes (') for data, double quotes (") for information meant to be read only by humans (like exception descriptions) and triple-double quotes (""") for docstrings.
 * Your code should come with tests that cover everything you have done.
   (This includes branch coverage).
 Xenharmlib's test framework is `pytest <https://docs.pytest.org/>`_